mervinkid/workerpool/README.md

 1. Install to your system or copy the files under the `src` directory to your project.
 2. Include the header file `workerpool.h`.
+3. Compile with `-lworkerpool` flag by using installed library.

 ### Types